Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Azure_Labs/Cloud-Security-Labs/05-Azure-Keyvault-Managed-Identity-Secrets/azure-keyvault-managed-identity-secrets/README.md

 This hands-on lab demonstrates how to securely access secrets in Azure Key Vault from a virtual machine using managed identities and Azure Private Link.
 It simulates a scenario where hardcoded secrets in PowerShell scripts are replaced with secure programmatic access via Key Vault.

 ## Scenario
-You are a security engineer tasked with improving the security of automation scripts on a VM that currently uses plain-text secrets.
+I am a security engineer tasked with improving the security of automation scripts on a VM that currently uses plain-text secrets.
 The goal is to:
 - Store secrets in Azure Key Vault
 - Use a managed identity for secure authentication
 - Ensure communication to Key Vault is private using Azure Private Link